URL (https://medicine.ouhsc.edu/Prospective-Students/Degree-Programs/Physician-Associate-Program)

 - For your application to be processed, we must receive the following items by September 1st:

-It is the applicant's responsibility to ensure that all requirements are submitted to CASPA by the September 1st deadline.
+It is the applicant's responsibility to ensure that all requirements are submitted to CASPA before the September 1st deadline.

 Due to the competitive nature of the Physician Associate Program, the completion of admission requirements and prerequisites does not guarantee an applicant will be awarded an interview.